 The function of the Time Base Interrupts is to provide regular time signal in the form of an internal interrupt.
 They are controlled by the overflow signals from their respective timer functions.
-When these happens their respective interrupt request flags, TB0F or TB1F will be set.
-To allow the program to branch to their respective interrupt vector addresses, the global interrupt enable bit, EMI and Time Base enable bits, TB0E or TB1E, must first be set.
+When these happens their respective interrupt request flags, TBnF, will be set.
+To allow the program to branch to their respective interrupt vector addresses, the global interrupt enable bit, EMI, and Time Base enable bits, TBnE, must first be set.
 When the interrupt is enabled, the stack is not full and the Time Base overflows, a subroutine call to their respective vector locations will take place.
-When the interrupt is serviced, the respective interrupt request flag, TB0F or TB1F, will be automatically reset and the EMI bit will be cleared to disable other interrupts.
+When the interrupt is serviced, the respective interrupt request flag, TBnF, will be automatically cleared, the EMI bit will also be automatically cleared to disable other interrupts.

 The purpose of the Time Base Interrupt is to provide an interrupt signal at fixed time periods.
-Its clock source, $f{PSC}$ , originates from the internal clock source $f{SYS}$ , $f{SYS}/4$ or $f{SUB}$ and then passes through a divider, the division ratio of which is selected by programming the appropriate bits in the TB0C and TB1C registers to obtain longer interrupt periods whose value ranges.
-The clock source which in turn controls the Time Base interrupt period is selected using the CLKSEL1~CLKSEL0 bits in the PSCR register.
+Its clock source, $f{PSC}$ , originates from the internal clock source $f{SYS}$ , $f{SYS}/4$ or $f{SUB}$ and then passes through a divider, the division ratio of which is selected by programming the appropriate bits in the TBnC registers to obtain longer interrupt periods whose value ranges.
+The clock cource which in turn controls the Time Base interrupt period is selected using the CLKSEL[1:0] bits in the PSCR register.